ebarkie/blackhole-threats/README.md

 # Blackhole threats (with ExaBGP)

-This is an ExaBGP API process which downloads threat feeds on a periodic basis, summarizes them, and maintains them as routes.
+This is an [ExaBGP](https://github.com/Exa-Networks/exabgp) API process which downloads IPv4/v6 threat feeds on a periodic basis, summarizes them, and maintains them as routes.
 Routers can then peer with ExaBGP and blackhole these routes.

 ## Usage